 Well not everyone has, of course they are out there…

 they are out there.

 This is a singular madness, there is no doubt in my mind.
 This desire — it is egocentric.
 It is narcissistic.
 Solipsistic.
 It’s too much to bear.
 It is absurd.
 And yet, I know I am not the only one experiencing it.
 And yet, is it fundamental?
 Do we need to find the others?
 What is at stake?
-In our ventures, what do we have to gain, and what do we have to lose?
+In such ventures for these mythic others, what do we have to gain, and what do we have to lose?

 there are others to be found.
 People that still have dreams, that are wondering and wandering, that want something more.
 Folks that give a damn about things that may not have any value, materialistic or intrinsic.
 Persons that are weird in their aspirations for passionate discovery of Truth in art, Truth in dreams, Truth in something like love.
 We are those who embrace life’s absurd struggle through art and empathy and love of one’s own flawed progress and love of all those we struggle alongside in the wider world.
 There is an inescapable need to experience this mad world with dreamers cognizant enough to see the absurdity and the contradictions, yet mindful enough to embrace the seeming meaninglessness with a strident desire to find their own meaning by any means necessary.
 Gaze out among the others who witness profound injustice with an inclination to break it down into its appreciable components with a mind to solve it and make the world better for it.

 The other ready to create something together in a conscious collaboration.